FREQUENTLY ASKED QUESTIONS

 How should I spend $50 per semester Stipend?

 You can spend your stipend on anything within reason that would help cultivate a great mentoring experience.
 We suggest using the stipend for coffee, meals, and books to read together.

 Do I need to keep up with receipts from purchases made with my stipend money?

 As an hourly staff member, do I need to “clock out” when meeting with my mentee?

-Provided you get permission from your superior, you do not need to need to clock out for your hour long official once every two week meeting with your mentee.
+Provided you get permission from your superior, you do not need to need to clock out for your hour long official meeting once every two week if you meet during the work day.